806186625/test/readme.txt

-git what you dont want
+git what you like want